lumos72/Positioning-system/README.md

 # Positioning-system
-Positioning system based on GPS &amp; GPRS
+A positioning system based on GPS and PRS.